Last Updated on July 13, 2021

 Meeting new people, exploring new restaurants, and getting the “feel” of a new city is the exciting part of moving.
 You’ll find a lot of things to love about Edmonton.
 Its people are amiable, warm, and easygoing.

 Edmontonians are fiercely proud of their CFL and NHL teams, and a major facet of the city’s identity is its sports rivalry against Calgary.
 While there is nothing like Edmonton on a playoff run, sports is only a small aspect of the city’s rich culture.

 Did you know that Edmonton is home to North America’s biggest International Fringe Festival as well as the continent’s largest mall?
-The West Edmonton Mall—located near Lincolnberg’s West Edmonton community of Webber Greens—is the city’s main attraction, spans 48 city blocks and includes an indoor wave pool, ice palace, and rollercoaster.
+The West Edmonton Mall—located near Lincolnberg’s West Edmonton communities of Rosewood at Secord and Edgemont East—is the city’s main attraction, spans 48 city blocks and includes an indoor wave pool, ice palace, and rollercoaster.

-Come summer, Edmontonians can even zip down Whyte Avenue and along the river valley on an electric scooter.
+During the summer, Edmontonians can zip down Whyte Avenue and along the river valley on an electric scooter.

 Edmonton has plenty of excellent schools and daycare centres for students of all ages, abilities, needs, and interests.

 There are 213 schools that make up the Edmonton Public Schools, 91 under the jurisdiction of Edmonton Catholic Schools and a number of private schools.
 In addition there are several schools, universities and colleges including the University of Alberta, MacEwan University, Northern Alberta Institute of Technology, King’s University, NorQuest College, the Alberta College of Art & Design and several more.